How to look for records of... Emigration and emigrants

 |1803-1857||Correspondence, old series.
 Contains papers on measures for relief of poor pensioners and the encouragement of emigration||WO 43|

 |1949-1950||Dominions Office correspondence.
 Contains extensive information on post-war assisted passages to Australia and other colonies||DO 35/3366-3443|

-The website of The National Archives of Australia has more information about emigration Australia.
-In addition, details of some 8.9 million free settlers to New South Wales, 1826-1922 can be searched and downloaded online at Ancestry.com.au, for a fee.
+The website of The National Archives of Australia has more information about emigration to Australia.
+In addition, details of some 8.9 million free settlers to New South Wales, 1826-1922 can be searched and downloaded online at Ancestry.com.au (£).

 The first European settlement of New Zealand was around 1820.
-The New Zealand Company was formed in 1839 and incorporated in 1841 with power to buy, sell, settle and cultivate land in New Zealand, and details of British emigrants can be found in the company’s records.
+The New Zealand Company was formed in 1839 and incorporated in 1841 with power to buy, sell, settle and cultivate land in New Zealand, and details of British emigrants can be found in the company’s records, now held at The National Archives.
 It surrendered its charter in 1850 and was dissolved in 1858.

 |1839-1858||New Zealand Company original correspondence||CO 208|